cosmicc/rf_info/README.rst

-Command Line & Python Library for getting Information about a Radio Frequency
+Command line & Python library for obtaining details about a radio frequency

 * Free software: MIT license